-All wetlands within the Facility Site were found to exhibit groundwater recharge/discharge.
+Wetlands observed within the Wetland Survey Area were found to exhibit groundwater recharge/discharge.
 This conclusion is due in part by the relative fluidity and connectivity of wetlands and waterbodies through surface or groundwater flows and the fundamental interactions that occur between wetlands and aquifers.
-The wetlands were observed to have characteristics such as being associated with a watercourse, ponded water, signs of springs or seeps, fine or organic soils, located in a concave depression or containing a gradual gradient, water marks, and deep surface soil layers.
-These characteristics indicate that the water level changes periodically or seasonally within the wetland due to potential discharge/recharge events, which the wetland assists in the continuance of surface water flows for groundwater recharge, or that physical wetland attributes allow for groundwater recharge/discharge to occur on-site at variable rates.
+The wetlands were observed to have characteristics such as being associated with a watercourse, ponded water, signs of springs or seeps, sandy or organic soils, located in a concave depression or contain a gradual gradient, water marks, and deep surface soil layers.
+These characteristics indicate that the water level changes periodically or seasonally within the wetland due to potential discharge/recharge events, which the wetland assists in the continuance of surface water flows for groundwater recharge, or that physical attributes in the wetland allows for groundwater recharge/discharge to occur onsite at variable rates.